How Teleco Ranked #1 on Google and is Now Generating Plenty of Website Leads After Working with The Simple Web

 How I helped

-I analyzed Teleco’s core strengths, opportunities and weaknesses in an effort to strengthen their strengths further and help them seize their opportunities, while eliminating their weaknesses and threats.
+I analyzed Teleco’s core strengths, opportunities, and weaknesses, in an effort to strengthen their strengths further and help them seize their opportunities while eliminating their weaknesses and threats.
 For instance, Teleco’s brand was very strong in the city.
 Teleco also had a strong existing relationship with premier vendors as well as an ambition to leverage online markets.
 I purposed to capitalize on such strengths in the design process.

 The weaknesses revolved around poor web design and SEO.
 Teleco had many opportunities the most notable revolving around their ability to offer content that is customer-focused as well as put someone who is fully committed in charge of their digital marketing.
 Teleco threats included; poor content strategies as well as poor client education on the products Teleco sells.

 I am a web designer who has the best interests of my clients at heart so I began by constantly monitoring Teleco’s site and making all the necessary design and SEO changes revealed after my initial analysis of the site.
 My focus was making Teleco’s site a lead generating website which is the most important component for online success.
-My strategies were focused on search engine optimization techniques and related strategies i.e. improving the sites responsiveness as well as making content that ranks high on search engines and attracts customers to Teleco.ca.
+My strategies were focused on search engine optimization techniques and related strategies i.e. improving the site's responsiveness as well as making content that ranks high on search engines and attracts customers to Teleco.ca.

 To do this effectively, I installed a higher level SEO code mapping out every single site page with a specific goal as well as a Call-To-Action to get Teleco site visitors to take positive actions.
 I also did site audits and still do them to date in an effort to identify any site problems that may arise periodically i.e. content issues, speed issues, image issues, broken links etc. I also contact Teleco regularly to make improvements on their site as well as take on new projects.

 1. First page ranking on Google: Teleco is currently on the 1st page of Google search results for every product they offer.
 Teleco’s products dominate the first 5 search results spots.
-Their competitor has been kicked to the second page on Google.
+Their competitor has been kicked to the second page of Google.
 This has automatically resulted in more traffic (and targeted traffic for that matter) which means better leads.
 The site’s bounce rate has also reduced as a result of this.

 2. A constantly updated site: Teleco’s new site is easy to update.
 Although I usually monitor the site constantly, Teleco staff can easily update the site on their own.